Shehrbaano-Ali/WikiScore-Lusofonia-Wish-8/README.md

 ## Note
 *Organizers can make the competition tough by changing the points on badges in the UI, because I made the system fully editable.*

+`This system is ready for live use.
+I designed the code to fit directly into the WikiScore main branch to provide a reliable base for all future Portuguese Wikidata contests.
-`I hope this prototype demonstrates my technical potential.
-I would appreciate more direct access to the Outreachy Dashboard systems in the future so I can build tools that run even smoother, without any API or caching blockages.`
+In the future, I would appreciate more direct access to the Outreachy Dashboard systems so I can build tools that run even smoother.`

 ---